 How to approach learning beginning jazz guitar

-Basic Easy Access jazz chords for guitar
+Basic Easy Access jazz chords for guitar that support 9ths, 11th and 13ths.

 Although aimed at guitarists, all musicians should learn how to solo or improvise using a single note.
 Otherwise why go on?